 - Use seedless cucumbers to save a step.
 I much prefer English, Persian or Pickling cucumbers since there is no need to peel or remove the seeds.
 Plus, they provide an extra crunchy texture.

-- Roast whole cumin seeds, then ground.
-If you can't find roasted cumin powder, make it at home by dry roasting 2 Tablespoons cumin seeds over low heat in a skillet until fragrant.
-Transfer to a plate to cool, then ground in a spice grinder.
-Use the amount called for in the recipe and store the remainder in your fridge.
+- Make roasted cumin powder at home: Dry roast 2 Tablespoons cumin seeds over low heat in a skillet until fragrant (1-2 minutes).
+Transfer to a plate to cool, then grind in a spice grinder.
+Use the amount called for in the recipe, and store the remainder in a cool, dark place.

 Alice says